-For instance, a few journalists who reported on the Bosnian war in the 1990s such as Ed Vulliamy of The Guardian, testified at The Hague before the International Criminal Tribunal for the former Yugoslavia (ICTY) and helped convict some of the leaders who committed acts of inhumanity and crimes of war during that conflict.
+For instance, a few journalists who reported on the Bosnian war in the 1990s such as Ed Vulliamy of The Guardian testified at The Hague before the International Criminal Tribunal for the former Yugoslavia (ICTY) and helped convict some of the leaders who committed acts of inhumanity and crimes of war during that conflict.

 Although some journalists warned that they were setting a very unfortunate precedent, Vulliamy and others are unapologetic.
 They say that bringing to justice war criminals is a cause in which journalists, like other citizens, have a duty to join if only in defence of the civilised values that allow democracy and free journalism to function.

 Others disagree.
 A good example is Jonathan Randal of the Washington Post who famously refused to answer a subpoena6 in 2002 ordering him to appear before the ICTY.
-Randal, who had covered the war, fought the subpoena with the backing of his paper, and won.
+Randal, who had covered the war, fought the subpoena with the backing of his paper and won.
 This action, which was supported by press freedom groups around the world, established some limited legal protection for war correspondents against being forced to give testimony.

-Cases like this that highlight why journalists and news media need to establish guidelines and internal rules that help protect their sources.
+Cases like this highlight why journalists and news media need to establish guidelines and internal rules that help protect their sources.
 Reporters may benefit from a clause in their contracts or their agreements that clearly state their duties and obligations in this area.

 But written assurances in a contract will not resolve ethical dilemmas that crop up in the course of a journalist’s work.
 Sometimes in the midst of inhumanity and injustice journalists are forced to choose whether or not to intervene to help the victims of violence.
 They have to choose carefully because even when they have the best of intentions, journalists may not be as helpful as they think.

 In ‘The Race Beat’, an excellent book about media coverage in the United States of the struggle for civil rights, there’s an anecdote about Flip Schulke, a distinguished freelance photographer who put down his camera and rushed to help a young woman demonstrator who was being beaten up by police.
-Afterward Dr Martin Luther King reprimanded him, telling him he was much more valuable as a photographer than a participant.7
+Afterward, Dr Martin Luther King reprimanded him, telling him he was much more valuable as a photographer than a participant.7

 His rebuke is a reminder that journalists have to remember their primary role is to record events, expose malpractice, and circulate facts and information.
-They are not participants in conflict and they need to consider carefully when the suffering of others, just like calls to patriotic duty, pulls them away from doing their job professionally.
+They are not participants in the conflict and they need to consider carefully when the suffering of others, just like calls to patriotic duty, pulls them away from doing their job professionally.